by Rob Cox September 11, 2013

 Once the water has been pumped below the skimmer opening, if you have separate valves, you can open the skimmer valve slowly, to suck out the line.
 Be quick to close the valve before air sucked in at the skimmer reaches the pool pump, so you don't lose prime.

 The Mighty Vac was always my tool of choice for blowing the lines.
-In some cases, you can use a powerful shop vac to blow, or vacuum the water from the skimmer pipe, but need to be careful to blow out nearly all of the water.
+In some cases, you can use a powerful shop vac to blow, or vacuum the water from the skimmer pipe, but need to be careful to blow out all of the water, and most cannot blow out a main drain.

 If you're not sure of the success of your line blowing you can add non-toxic pool antifreeze to the pipes.
 For the skimmer, just pour it in.
 For other lines, you can use a 5 foot piece of hose, connected to a large funnel.
-Insert the hose through the pump or a valve, and pour in the directed amount of pool antifreeze.
+Insert the hose through the pump or a valve, and pour in the directed amount of pool antifreeze, so that it flows into the lines (pipes).

 Once the pool is clean, you should cover it as soon as possible.
 A clean pool will keep more of the winterizing chemicals in the water, and reward you with a faster and easier pool opening.